The CNIL Releases Updated Guidelines for Cookie Compliance

 - Existence of the right to withdraw consent

-- Exhaustive and up-to-date list of other entities using the cookie data – e.g. if shared amongst several entities
+- An exhaustive and up-to-date list of other entities using the cookie data – e.g. if shared amongst several entities

 Contrary to ICO guidance which requires GDPR consent, audience measuring trackers can be deployed without user consent, based on soft opt-in, complying with the following conditions: